medavox/PaituSite/documentation.md

 +inline_notes
 ```

-This is defined at [line ~177 of render.py](https://github.com/medavox/Ysgrifen/blob/master/rendering/render.py#L177),
+This is defined at (as of writing this) [line 177 of render.py](https://github.com/medavox/Ysgrifen/blob/master/rendering/render.py#L177),
 so if you want to add or remove markdown extensions, do it there.

 Basic Usage